d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](snow-in-paris.png?align=right)

 This [pattern](/GroundForge/stitches.html?patchWidth=19&patchHeight=16&tile=-5-,6-5,-5-,5-5,-58,5-4&shiftColsSW=0&shiftRowsSW=6&shiftColsSE=3&shiftRowsSE=3&b1=ct&c2=ct&a2=cllcr&b3=cl&c4=ctc&a4=ct&c5=-&b5=crrcl&c6=ctc&a6=cr&droste2=ctc,c20=c21=b30=b31=c22=a60=a61=a42=b11=ctct,b53=b10=b12=rctct,a23=a40=a41=lctct)
 supports snowflakes in a Paris ground as in the [tutorial] but using the Droste technique.
-Definition for the ring pair at the first _threads as pairs_ step:
+Definition for the ring pair at the first _pairs from threads_ step:

     ctc
     c20=c21=b30=b31=c22=a60=a61=a42=b11=ctct